We get a lot of energy from the sun. Whether it is behind the clouds or shining brightly in the sky it affects the

 Ultra violet radiation is the part of the sun's energy which causes burning.
 This is measured using an index where the higher the number the greater the danger of burning.
 This can provide information to decide what precautions need to be taken to avoid burning.

 The white sensor on the right can record this.
-This is the second sensor on the Davies Vantage Pro2.
+This is the second sensor on the Davis Vantage Pro2.
 (The shorter dome nearer to the camera is an indicator to show whether the weather station is level.
 There is another matching indicator on the other side.)

 Ultra Violet Monitor